winitzki/scall/README.md

     as gcd, div_mod, int_sqrt.
 12. Implement numerical functions for rational numbers (instead of floating-point).
 13. Implement higher-kinded types, heterogeneous lists, dependently-typed lists, etc., if possible.
+14. `assert` should be more powerful.
+Enable comparing types, enable associative simplification, product and co-product rewriting.

 ### Parsing with `fastparse`